 Once you’ve through the caves, you can either turn around, or continue on through the berry fields to Verkeerderkill Falls.
 This portion of the hike is through a narrow path of two-foot high huckleberry and bluerry bushes–both ripe in July and August.
 Don’t be afraid to snack on them!
-The waterfall is beautiful, and if you hike to the lookout we found (the path is clearly marked) it makes yet another wonderful place for a snack and a couple beers.
+The waterfall is beautiful, and if you hike to the lookout we found (the path is clearly marked) it makes yet another wonderful place for a snack.
 We hung out there for an hour before heading back; the entire hike back without stopping is only about an hour.

 All this said, though it’s a good half-day, the hiking isn’t difficult at any point.
 With three major attractions (Sam’s Point, Ice Caves and Verkeerderkill Falls), plus the baby-pine forest and berry fields, this really is one of the last great places on earth.
 This hike is going to be really, really hard to beat.